Author: gdousay

 Daily Practice:

-Identify one area where you are tempted to grow weary.
+Name one area where you are waiting.

 Daily Prayer: